-The TMDL mandates specific TP reduction targets from agriculture, forestry, stream and developed land sectors by 2036 (Table 11).
+The TMDL mandates specific TP reduction targets from agriculture, forestry, stream and developed land sectors by 2036 (Table 10).
 Annual totals are not cumulative, and the same volume of reductions must be achieved every year to meet the 2036 target.
-Between 2016 and 2023, the annual calculated phosphorus reductions in the North Lake basin have generally increased every year; however, trends have plateaued since then (Figure 24).
-One exception is the forest land sector, where continual increasing trends, based on AMP compliance, have achieved 314% of its target.
+Between 2016 and 2023, the annual calculated phosphorus reductions in the North Lake basin have generally increased every year; however, trends have plateaued since then (Figure 23).
+One exception is the forest land sector, where continually increasing trends, based on AMP compliance, have achieved 314% of its target.
 Regarding other sectors, agriculture lands met 34.9% and stormwater met 18% of their targets.
-The sectors showing the least progress included roads at 8.91% and streams at less than 1% of their target (Figure 23).
+The sectors showing the least progress included roads at 8.91% and streams at less than 1% of their target (Figure 24).

-The North Lake basin's progress compared to other basins (Figure 23) can be attributed to the higher percentage of the TP allotment directed towards agriculture, where reductions have been higher across the state.
-The lower percentage allotted towards Rivers and Streams also contributes to the basin's progress as these sectors have shown limited TP reductions statewide.
+The North Lake basin's progress compared to other basins (Figure 23) can be attributed to good progress made towards its agricultural reduction goals.
+In addition, more stormwater reductions in SFY24 were achieved than in any other basin.
 The Vermont Clean Water Initiative Annual Reports provide a more detailed explanation regarding sector trends.